Fiction writers use Freytag’s Pyramid to ensure their stories have a clear dramatic structure and leave the readers completely satisfied.

 Zuri then gives her mom the picture she made of her with a crown, encouraging her to be proud of her appearance, too.

 Resolution: The family leaves the hospital together—they not only “won” the hair conflict, but are all together again.

-Denouement: If you watched the credits, you see the ending continued, and it just gets happier as Zuri’s mom’s hair regrows showing she has defeated the illness (probably cancer) that caused her hair loss.
+Denouement: If you watched the credits, the ending gets happier as Zuri’s mom’s hair regrows showing she has defeated the illness that caused her hair loss.